 ‘Booking training through TSCP’ document, which may be found

 The requirement to complete an online pre-course evaluation questionnaire as part of the

 booking process will continue.
 For this reason it is requested that course applicants do not

 have other people creating and managing learner accounts on their behalf.
-Apart from the
+In addition to

-online pre-course evaluation, end of course evaluation online is required via individual
+online pre-course evaluation, an end of course online evaluation is

-The extent of knowledge gained between booking onto and completing a course is
+The process outlined above measures the extent of knowledge gained between booking onto and

 may result in problems with accessing attendance certificates or, maintaining an accurate